MysticHqra/Rydio/README.md

 ## 🎯 Current Status

 ✅ **Production Ready Features:**
-- Complete JWT authentication system
+- Complete JWT authentication system with BCrypt password encryption
-- Role-based access control
+- Role-based access control with User and Admin roles
-- Encrypted password storage
+- Peer-to-peer vehicle rental platform where users can list their own vehicles
-- Protected routes and components
+- Protected routes and components with graceful guest experience
-- Admin-only features
-- Guest user experience
-- Responsive design
-- Error handling and user feedback
+- Comprehensive admin dashboard with multi-tab interface
-- Smart vehicle recommendations with AI-powered matching
+- Smart vehicle recommendations using real database data
+- AI-powered matching algorithms for trip-based suggestions
-- Personalized suggestions based on booking history
+- Personalized recommendations based on booking history and user preferences
-- Trip-based vehicle matching algorithms
+- Complete vehicle management with CRUD operations
+- User profile management with booking history and statistics
+- Vehicle images with high-quality Unsplash integration
+- Responsive design optimized for mobile and desktop
+- Sample test data with 5 diverse vehicles and 3 test users
-- Weather-aware and budget-conscious recommendations
+- Real-time data integration between frontend and backend
+- Error handling and user feedback throughout the application

 🔄 **Future Enhancements:**
-- Payment gateway integration
+- Payment gateway integration for secure transactions
-- Real-time booking notifications
+- Real-time booking notifications and status updates
-- Advanced vehicle search filters
+- Advanced vehicle search filters and sorting options
-- Mobile application
+- Mobile application for iOS and Android
-- Email verification system
+- Email verification system and password reset
-- Booking conflict resolution
+- Booking conflict resolution and availability checking
-- Analytics dashboard
+- Advanced analytics dashboard with charts and graphs
+- Integration with external mapping services for location-based features
+- Review and rating system for vehicles and users
+- Insurance and damage reporting system

 ---